 Workshops

-Colang 2026 will consist of two weeks of workshops on a diversity of relevant topics.
+CoLang 2026 starts with two weeks of workshops on a diversity of topics.
 The purpose of workshops is to start or deepen understanding of holistic, collaborative language documentation processes and tools, including their linguistic, ethical, practical, and technical dimensions.
-The workshops take place in the first weeks of the institute, where participants will select two workshops in the morning and two in the afternoon, each of which will be 90 minutes in duration.
+The workshops take place from June 22 to July 3.
+Participants select two workshops in the morning and two in the afternoon, each of which will be 90 minutes in duration.
 Though some workshops in Week 2 will be a continuation of a workshop offered in Week 1, Week 2 will generally offer a different set of workshops than Week 1.

 The topics of the workshops are connected to the following themes: